Ribbon shiner

 The ribbon shiner (Lythrurus fumeus) is a species of freshwater ray-finned fishes belonging to the family Leuciscidae, the shiners, daces and minnows.
 This fish is native to the United States.

 Description

 The ribbon shiner belongs to the family Cyprinidae.
 L. fumeus has a short snout that is rounded with a relatively large terminal mouth.
 The head is short with large eyes, and the diameter of the eye is greater than the length of the snout.
 The body is moderately deep, elongated, and laterally compressed.
 Its dorsal fin lacks the prominent black spot.
-This species has a dorsal fin that lacks the prominent black spot.
 The dorsal surface of the fish is typically an olive or straw color that has a silver overlay, and there is a dusky strip along its back.
 The ventral surface is a silvery white, and has a silver-black strip along its side.
 There are more than 21 predorsal scale rows, the scales are small, and there are 10–12 anal rays.
 The maximum length is 55 mm (2.16 inches).